hairyf/vue3-pixi/README.md

 > adding an event listener to an element will currently automatically set the element's `eventMode` to `static`.

-### Graphics
+### Render Events

-When using `<grahpics />` there is a special `@draw` event.
+all elements support @render event, which allows for flexible manipulation of elements, For example, using on `<grahpics/>`

-This will set up a `watchEffect` internally that will automatically call the event handler again if any dependencies on the draw method have changed.
+This will set up a `watchEffect` internally that will automatically call the event handler again if any dependencies on the render method have changed.

 ```html
 <script setup lang="ts">